microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing.md

 <!-- Option 2: Put these descriptions in the below API Details section,
-with a "///" comment above the member or type. --> Below are properties being added to ProgressRing:
+with a "///" comment above the member or type. --> Below are properties being added to ProgressRing.
+The IsIndeterminate property of ProgressRing will default to True for back compatability.

 |Name | Description |
 |:--|:-:|